Sakshamag21/internTask_patenti/readme.md

 Using docker:

 1. Follow first 3 steps.
-2. Build the Docker image: `docker build -t todoapp .`
+2. Build the Docker image: `docker-compose build .`
-3. Run the Docker container: `docker run -p 8000:8000 todoapp`
+3. Run the Docker container: `docker-compose up`

 The application will be accessible at [http://localhost:8000](http://localhost:8000).